Flipp3rrr/spotify-playlist-downloader/README.md

 * youtube_dl (`pip3 install -U youtube_dl`)
 * a client ID and client secret (from `developer.spotify.com`)
 ## Usage
+You can run the program with `python3 main.py`
 ## Contributing
 I don't expect anyone to contribute, but it's nice to have these resources that I used saved here.
 ### Resources